amank2000/ML-Projects/README.md

 Commits directly to the `main` branch are blocked by the `no-commit-to-branch` hook.
 It is recommended to enable GitHub branch protection so that changes to `main` can only be merged via pull requests after the CI pipeline succeeds.

+### Merge strategy and cleanup

+Configure the repository to allow only **Squash and merge** so that pull requests are reduced to a single commit on `main`.
+Enable **Automatically delete head branches** in repository settings to remove topic branches after a pull request is merged.
+A companion workflow, `Delete merged branches`, also cleans up merged branches for repositories where automatic branch deletion is not enabled.